Grimnek/ScreenshotPy/README.md

+ScreenshotPy

 A simple screenshot tool .
 Built with Python and Tkinter.